Mylène Demongeot: Early life

-Like hundreds of other major European figures of stage and screen, she trained at the 'Cours Simon' in Paris where her classmates included Jean-Pierre Cassel, Claude Berri and Guy Bedos.
+Like hundreds of other major European figures of stage and screen, she trained at the Cours Simon in Paris where her classmates included Jean-Pierre Cassel, Claude Berri and Guy Bedos.
 She was a classically trained pianist and her first ambition was of becoming a professional.

 Career

 In the United Kingdom she appeared in several comedies, including It's A Wonderful World (1956) and Upstairs and Downstairs (1959).
+Several of her films were made for the Rank Organisation.

 Between September 2013 and June 2014, she was a columnist member of the radio show Les Grosses Têtes by Philippe Bouvard on RTL.

 Personal life

 Demongeot was married to director Marc Simenon from 1968 until his death in 1999.
 She resided in a country house in Mayenne surrounded by animals.
-She was a member of the honor committee of the Association pour le droit de mourir dans la dignité (English: Right to Die with Dignity - ADMD).
+She was a member of the honor committee of the Association pour le droit de mourir dans la dignité (English: Right to Die with Dignity - ADMD; a member of the World Federation of Right to Die Societies).

 Demongeot was the victim of a financial scam set up by her account manager who stole €2 million from her, money which was used to make loans to numerous high-profile personalities, like Isabelle Adjani, Alexandre Arcady or Samy Naceri.
 Justice took hold of the case in June 2012 and two banks were found guilty.
 She recounts these years of proceedings in her book Très chers escrocs… (2019, English: Very Dear Crooks…).

 Demongeot died of primary peritoneal cancer on 1 December 2022, at the age of 87.